Madame Pince and the School Library

 • Show students the cover of “Take Me Out to the Ball Game” and tell them that April is also the month that baseball season begins.
 Ask students what they know about the Detroit Tigers and baseball in general.
 Read the book and either sing the lyrics or play the CD that comes with the book.
 Does the book sound like a poem?
 What makes the text a poem?

-• Children often want to have me repeat books with songs lyrics as the text so they can sing along with me.
+• Children often want to have me repeat books with song lyrics as the text so they can sing along with me.
 This is a good way for students who are having trouble with the concepts of rhyme and rhyming to begin to understand them.

 Preview for Next Week